 If such things as Isaiah the Prophet reproved in the women of his time be damnable, farthingales, and such other fond fantasies that were known in these days, cannot be justified.

-Knox was directing his audience to Isaiah’s warning to the proud women of Sion, (Isaiah 3:16-18).
+Knox was directing his audience to Isaiah’s warning to the proud women of Sion, (Isaiah 3:16-24).
 In the English Great Bible of 1540, the passage includes a checklist of Tudor fashion and jewellery:

 “Seeing the daughters of Sion are become so proud … In that daye shall the Lord take awaye the gorgiousnes of theyr apparell, and spanges, cheynes, partelettes, and colarres, bracelettes and hooues, the goodly floured, wyde and brodered rayment, brooches, and headbandes, rynges and garlandes, holy daye clothes and vales, kerchefes and pinnes, glasses and cypresses, bonnettes and taches.

 And in steade of good smell, there shalbe stynck amonge them.
 And for theyr gyrdles there shalbe lowse bandes.
 And for well sett heare there shalbe baldnesse.
-In steade of a stomacher, a sack cloth, and for theyr bewty witherdnesse, and sonne burnyng.”3
+In steade of a stomacher, a sack cloth, and for theyr bewty witherdnesse, and sonne burnyng.”4

 - Jane Dawson, John Knox (Yale, 2015), p.
-141. ↩︎
+141: Patrick Collinson, Elizabethan Essays (Hambledon, 1994), p.
+134 fn.
+48. ↩︎

-- David Laing, Works of John Knox, 4 (Edinbrugh: Wodrow Society, 1855), p.
-277. ↩︎
+- David Laing, Works of John Knox, 4 (Edinburgh: Wodrow Society, 1865), p.
+227. ↩︎

 - For a modern discussion of the text, see Laura Quick, Dress, Adornment, and the Body in the Hebrew Bible (Oxford, 2021), p.
 123. ↩︎

 - Jane Dawson, John Knox (Yale, 2015), p.
-237: David Laing, Works of John Knox, 2 (Edinburgh: Wodrow Society, 1848), pp. 381, 389. ↩︎
+237: Rosalind K. Marshall, Queen Mary’s Women (John Donald, 2006), p.
+155: Thomas Thomson, History of the Kirk of Scotland by David Calderwood, 2 (Edinburgh: Wodrow Society, 1843), p.
+216: David Laing, Works of John Knox, 2 (Edinburgh: Wodrow Society, 1848), pp. 381, 389. ↩︎